All Sabbatical Leave policy and procedures as outlined on this page have been reviewed and approved for FY2017.

 - An evaluation of the likelihood that the applicant will be able to successfully complete the proposed activity.

-- An evaluation of the applicant's effectiveness in carrying out the duties of his/her current position.
+- An evaluation of the applicant's effectiveness in carrying out the duties of their current position.

 - Letters of support cannot be from current sabbatical committee members.